-Egert points to community gatherings as a powerful way to process grief.
+Egert points to community gatherings, the second anchor, as a powerful way to process grief.
 “It can be really hard to understand and make sense of the complex thoughts and feelings that come with loss and grief,” she says.
 “This can make us feel very alone, confused, and as if no one else really understands.
-Ritual can be an enormously helpful vehicle for making sense, giving and receiving support, and putting a face and experience on something so difficult and helping us to realize we are not alone.”
+Ritual can be an enormously helpful vehicle for making sense, giving and receiving support, and putting a face and experience on something so difficult and helping us realize we are not alone.”

-“Rituals are important ways in which communities come together in the face of loss, tragedy,” says Egert.
+“Rituals are important ways in which communities come together in the face of loss, tragedy,” Egert says.
 “There is a solidarity in sharing these moments, knowing you are not alone, being physically with others, sharing grief, receiving comfort and offering it.
 They can also offer a clear structure to help people express and share difficult feelings, thoughts, and questions.”

 Adding a personal twist to traditions

 “We didn’t reinvent them in every generation,” he says.
-“Say a family isn’t affiliated with religion — they decide to have the ceremony in a gathering room at their Country Club for family and friends, and they light a candle and display photographs of the person who died.
-This is not new — we’ve been doing this for at least 60,000 years, lighting a candle or a fire and using pictures — such as the hieroglyphs on cave walls.”
+“Say a family (who recently lost a loved one) isn’t affiliated with religion; they decide to have the ceremony in a gathering room at their country club for family and friends, and they light a candle and display photographs of the person who died.
+This is not new: We’ve been doing this for at least 60,000 years, lighting a candle or a fire and using pictures, such as the hieroglyphs on cave walls.”

-The final anchor is “Transition of the Corpse.”
-Says Hoy: “Throughout history, people have not been left where they died.
-They have been moved and taken care of.”
-He describes a range of ceremonies under the transition umbrella, such as a Tibetan sky burial, where the community carries the corpse to the highest point, where the carrion birds can claim the body.
+The final anchor is “transition of the corpse.”
+Says Hoy: “Throughout history, people have not been left where they died; they have been moved and taken care of.”
+He describes a range of ceremonies under the transition umbrella, such as a Tibetan sky burial, in which the community carries the corpse to the highest point, where the carrion birds can claim the body.
 “There were pyramids and mausoleums in Egypt,” he says.
 “Today, we have cemeteries and natural burial grounds.
 Now a Cambodian family body will be cremated, and the eldest son starts the cremation process by pushing the start button.”